Exploring the Robustness and Transferability of Patch-Based Adversarial Attacks in Quantized Neural Networks: Acknowledgment

 Despite their demonstrated effectiveness and unique threat potential, the interaction between patch-based attacks and QNNs remains underexplored.
 Specifically, there is limited research on how quantization impacts the robustness and transferability of patch-based attacks, leaving a significant gap in understanding their efficacy against QNNs deployed in resource-constrained environments.

 \textbf{Techniques for Patch-Based Adversarial Attacks:}

 \begin{itemize} \item \textbf{Localized and Visible Adversarial Noise (LAVAN):} The LAVAN technique \cite{lavan} generates adversarial patches that are both localized and highly visible.
 These patches are trained iteratively by randomly selecting images and placing the patch at varying locations.
 This randomization ensures that the patch generalizes well across different contexts and positions, capturing distinctive adversarial features that make it both highly transferable and effective.
-By applying the patch to diverse scenarios, LAVAN achieves robustness to environmental variations, making it a strong candidate for both digital and physical adversarial settings. \item \textbf{Google Adversarial Patch (GAP):} The Google Adversarial Patch (GAP) \cite{googleap} emphasizes practicality in real-world attacks, addressing challenges associated with traditional \( L_p \)-norm-based adversarial perturbations, such as requiring precise object capture through a camera.
+By applying the patch to diverse scenarios, LAVAN achieves robustness to environmental variations, making it a strong candidate for both digital and physical adversarial settings. \item \textbf{Google Adversarial Patch (GAP):} GAP attack \cite{googleap} emphasizes practicality in real-world attacks, addressing challenges associated with traditional \( L_p \)-norm-based adversarial perturbations, such as requiring precise object capture through a camera.
 GAP creates universal adversarial patches that can be applied to any part of an input, making it more versatile.
-Furthermore, it incorporates the Expectation over Transformation (EOT) \cite{eot} framework to improve the patch’s robustness against common variations like rotation, scaling, and translation, ensuring its effectiveness under real-world conditions. \end{itemize}
+Furthermore, it incorporates the Expectation over Transformation (EOT) \cite{eot} framework to improve the patch’s robustness against common variations like rotation, scaling, and translation, ensuring its effectiveness under real-world conditions. \item \textbf{Deformable Patch Representation (DPR):} DRP attack \cite{chen2022shape} is a type of adversarial attack that focuses on altering the shape and appearance of patches in an image rather than just modifying pixel values.
+The main idea is to create deformable and dynamic patches that can adapt their form to exploit the vulnerabilities of neural networks more effectively.
+DPR essentially aims to increase the robustness and transferability of adversarial patches by introducing shape-based deformations, which makes the attack less dependent on specific pixel perturbations and more adaptable across different models and input variations. \end{itemize}